ClimateMatchAcademy/course-content/projects/docs/daily_guide_for_projects.md

 You will have 2.5-3 hours each day to work on projects.
 The goal during the **first week** is to learn about the research process and develop a project idea.
 To simplify logistics, we have already broken you into project groups.
 Among other reasons, you were (climate)matched with your pod and research group, because you share an interest in similar climate phenomena.
 We understand that specific interests and motivations will vary even within project groups and becoming part of the Climatematch community is as much about finding your role in the team as it is about pursuing a specific personal research interest.
 During the **second week**, which includes the Project Day (W2D2), you will implement the analyses, interpret your findings, and present them to your megapod peers on the last day of Climatematch Academy.

-Embedded in the project time will also be a set of **professional development activities**: a series of impact interviews, meetings with mentors, and career panels.
+Embedded in the project time will also be a set of **professional development activities**: a series of Impact Talks, meetings with mentors, and career panels.

+### POD INTRODUCTIONS W1D1
+On W1D1, you will meet your pod 30 minutes before the regular start of the tutorial time for introductory activities.
+Your pod’s Teaching Assistant will also tell you the project group you have been assigned to and its project topic.
+In some pods, the two groups will work on the same topic while others might be assigned two different topics depending on student interests.
+If you wish to work in the other group, discuss it with your Teaching Assistant.

+During the pod introduction on W1D1, your Teaching Assistant will also inform you about your project group’s schedule for watching and discussing the Impact Talks.
+One group will do this activity during the first 30 minutes of a project block, while the other will dedicate to it the last 30 minutes of a project block.
+The discussions following the Impact Talks will be facilitated by you - the students.
+Each discussion should have one student leading from the front and one student leading from behind, with every student in your project group taking on one of these leadership roles at least once.
+Your Teaching Assistant will help you appoint yourselves to these roles during the pod introductions.
+You can read more about the associated responsibilities [here](https://climatematchacademy.github.io/professional_development/impact_talks.html).

-### DAY 1
+### SESSION 1
 _Monday, 17th July (PM) for groups in timezone slots 2 and 5_
 _Tuesday, 18th July (AM) for groups in timezone slots 1, 3, and 4_

 Work through the [tutorial on good research practices](https://climatematchacademy.github.io/tutorials/W2D2_GoodResearchPractices/student/W2D2_Tutorial1.html) in your project groups.
-Your Project Teaching Assistant will come by at some point during this period to introduce themselves.
-Please pause your progression through the tutorial while your Project Teaching Assistant is present.
+Your Project Teaching Assistant will come by at some point during this period to introduce themselves and facilitate your progression through the tutorial for 30-45 minutes.

-### DAY 2
+### SESSION 2
 _Tuesday, 18th July (PM) for groups in timezone slots 2 and 5_
 _Wednesday, 19th July (AM) for groups in timezone slots 1, 3, and 4_

->**Professional Development:** When your Project Teaching Assistant is not visiting, spend 30 minutes of project time by watching the interview about [Climate Justice](https://climatematchacademy.github.io/professional_development/climate_justice.ipynb) and discussing the topic within your project group using the provided prompts.
-As agreed during introductions on W1D1, two students should practice their leadership skills by leading the discussion from the front and from behind.
+>**Professional Development:** Watch the interview about [Climate Justice](https://climatematchacademy.github.io/professional_development/climate_justice.html) and use the provided prompts to discuss the topic within your project group for 15 minutes As agreed during introductions on W1D1, one project group in the pod should do this during the first 30 minutes of the project block, while the other should leave this for the last 30 minutes of the block.
+Also as decided on W1D1, two students should practice their leadership skills by leading the discussion from the front and from behind.

 The remaining 2.5 hours are time to get your hands dirty!
 Explore one of the provided climate datasets by working through the **_GREEN_** questions of your project template.
 Use the **data loading notebook** to get started and try to understand what is being done and why.
 Parts of this code might be reusable or adaptable later.
 Be on the lookout for interesting hypotheses and remember to work as a team!
 Ask for help, assist others, and discuss your findings throughout the day.